-• Gradients in the unresolved (or "eddy") momentum fluxes, i.e. Reynolds stress gradients, result in acceleration (or deceleration) of the resolved velocity of heat as an example, by analogy with Fourier's law of conduction we write
+• Gradients in the unresolved (or "eddy") momentum fluxes, i.e. Reynolds stress of heat as an example, by analogy with Fourier's law of conduction we write

 Fine, we need to estimate these unresolved fluxes - but how?

 • Will illustrate only the so called "first-order" closure.
 Taking the vertical eddy flux where K_h [m2 s-1] is the "eddy diffusivity for heat" (very much larger than the molecular thermal diffusivity).
 The eddy flux is "driven" by the vertical gradient in the resolved (or "mean") potential temperature where $K{\rm m}$ [m2 s-1] is the "eddy viscosity" (often set equal to $K{\rm h}$)